 3. Playa Sosúa: A Magnificent Diving and Snorkeling Spot

 One of the first touristic spots in the Dominican Republic, Playa Sosua continues to enchant everyone who has seen the crescent-shaped bay.

 The coral reef attracts divers and snorkelers, and the golden sand welcomes the whole family to enjoy the Caribbean sun.

 The magnificent sunsets and the azure waters of Playa Sosua, as well as the scrumptious feasts at the variety of local restaurants and bars, will make your vacation on the north Dominican coast unforgettable.

 4. Cabarete Beach: Taming the Caribbean Winds

 The breeze, which caresses the shore at Cabarete Beach, provides the perfect surfing conditions.

 Kite-boarders and windsurfers storm in the Dominican surfing Mecca.
 The countless world-class schools will teach you how to tame the Caribbean winds.

-When you get tired of the board, the coral reef near the shore waits for you to explore it.
-You can either go diving or snorkelling.
-Whichever activity you choose, the underwater world will enthral you with its vibrant colours and odd shapes.
+When you get tired of the board, the coral reef near the shore awaits you to explore it.
+You can either go diving or snorkeling.
+Whichever activity you choose, the underwater world will enthrall you with its vibrant colors and unparalleled shapes.

 5. Playa Grande: Picture-perfect Relaxation